marcosrdac/my_pooling/README.md

 # overpool

-Make a 2D pooling layer walking in half windows (`whs`:= window half-side) over a 2D image.
-Pooling is the operation of reducing image size in a relevant way, usually for machine learning purposes.
-The pooling function is arbitrary (see in the example bellow).
+Make a 2D pooling layer walking in half windows over a 2D image (`whs`:= *window half-side*).
+Pooling is the operation of reducing image dimensions in a relevant way, usually for machine learning purposes.
+The pooling function is arbitrary (see in the "Examples" subsection bellow).

 ## Examples